gahtan-syarif/dailygitcommands/README.md

 ## Syncing
 - `git fetch --prune --all` — update all remote tracking branches and remove stale ones
-- `git fetch <remote-name> --tags --prune-tags` — fetch all tags from a remote and remove stale ones
+- `git fetch <remote-name> --prune --prune-tags` — fetch all tags from a remote and remove local ones that no longer exist upstream
 - `git pull` — fetch latest commits from remote branch and merge them into current local branch
 - `git pull --rebase` — fetch latest commits from remote branch and then rebase the current local branch
 - `git push` — push commits from current local branch to the configured remote branch